hosting image

 Exploring Pre-installed Software

-Linux Mint has a variety of pre-installed applications, including as web browsers, office suites, multimedia players, and more.
+Linux Mint has a variety of pre-installed applications, including web browsers, office suites, multimedia players, and more.
 This pre-loaded software guarantees that consumers have all they need straight away after installation.

 Tips and Tricks for a Smooth Experience